 Another article you’ll find helpful is my Step-by-Step Guide to Becoming a Disney Travel Planner that you can find here!

 I also set up a free 5-day email challenge that details how to become a Disney Travel Planner in full detail.
 Each day I send you the next step to jumpstart your new Travel Agent career.
-You can sign up for the challenge here or via the form below.
+You can sign up for the challenge here.

 What’s a Disney Travel Planner’s salary?

 Host Agency Reviews states that Travel Agents with more than 3 years of experience made an average of $40,000, new Agents with less than 3 years made around $5,500, and Agents with 11+ years made $100,000+ in 2017.

 I will note that these numbers are an average and can differ greatly from Agent to Agent.
 It also doesn’t single out Agents who specialize in Disney.
 Your salary depends on how much you put into your business!

 A lot of Disney Travel Planners treat the profession as more of a side hustle and use the extra cash they earn as a vacation fund.
 Others have committed to turning it into a full-time business.
 This means working a full-time day job and building your business at the same time.

 After about 3-4 years of hard work, you’ll most likely have enough clients to go full-time.
 For some, it takes longer and others shorter.

 I made more than the average $5,500 in commission during my first year because I invested a lot in marketing and advertising.

 How long before I start making money as a Travel Agent?